 Bottled-up feelings such as anger, anxiety, grief and embarrassment can become very intense and counselling offers an opportunity to explore them, with the possibility of making them easier to understand.
 This, in turn, will help you to find ways of tackling your problems, giving you the confidence and belief to change things for the better.

 Face to Face therapy – Counselling traditionally is offered by meeting the therapist face to face in a private and confidential setting.
 This form of counselling offers you a safe space to explore your problems or issues on a personal level.
 The counsellor will listen attentively and patiently so they can hear what is troubling you, which will help you see things more clearly, often from a different perspective.
 Counselling is a way of enabling choice or reducing confusion.
 It does not involve giving advice or directing a client to take a particular course of action.
 Counsellors do not judge or exploit their clients in any way.
 The counsellor may help the client to examine in detail the behaviour or situations which are proving troublesome and to find an area where it would be possible to initiate some improvement.

 Online counselling – In the last 15 years counselling has begun to be offered online.
 This can be via email, instant messaging or Skype.
 It has many advantages and the next posting will discuss these as well as giving you guidance on the different types of online counselling and discuss the advantages and disadvantages of each e-therapy.
-It is best to find a counsellor who has gained a qualification in online counselling and is a member of ACTO.
+It is best to find a counsellor who has gained a qualification in online counselling.